axelprog/bitcoinTicker/README.md

 }

 Module.moduleName = 'sampleModule';
+Module.expires = 6000;
 ```
-`parse` must returns a promise that must resolves with an objeckt in the next format
+`parse` is the main method for the parsing sources.
+It must returns a promise that must resolves with an objeckt in the next format
 `{ bitcoinToUsd: 1, bitcoinToEur: 2, usdToEur: 3 }`

+`moduleName` - is field contain module name.
+It must be unique because use as a module id.

+ `expires` - time of an data expiration for this module in miliseconds

 Also you can copy and modify file `sampleModule.js`